MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 Get-PSSession | Remove-PSSession
 ```

+## Single Sign-On (SSO)
+If your organization has single sign-on enabled and you are logged into a computer as a user in that domain, then **Connect-EXPOPSSession** may fail with the error similar to "*New-ExoPSSession : User 'loggedonuser@contoso.com' returned by service does not match user
+'userprincipalname@contoso.com' in the request.*".
+This occurs because single sign-on overrides the specified userprincipalname.
+As a work-around, log into another non-domain-joined computer or log in as a local user on the computer and try again.

 ## How do you know this worked?

 After Step 4, the Exchange Online cmdlets are imported into your Exchange Online Remote PowerShell Module session and tracked by a progress bar.
 If you don't receive any errors, you connected successfully.
 A quick test is to run an Exchange Online cmdlet, for example, **Get-Mailbox**, and see the results.